 Application materials must be completed to PASS by December 15, 2015.
 Our program deadline is January 1, 2016, with interviews also to be completed by January 1, 2016.

-All applicants must have one of the following qualifacation to be eligible to apply:
+All applicants must have one of the following qualifacations to be eligible to apply:

-- Graduation from a predoctoral dental education program accredited by the Commission on Dental Accreditation.
+- Graduation from a predoctoral dental education program accredited by the Commission on Dental Accreditation (CODA)

-- Graduation from a predoctoral dental education program in Canada accredited by the Comission on Dental Accreditation of Canada.
+- Graduation from a predoctoral dental education program in Canada accredited by the Comission on Dental Accreditation of Canada (CDAC)

 Personal interviews are required prior to January 1, 2016.